 Making the Cut

 A good circular saw should have enough raw power to slice through everything from wet lumber to dense hardwood without bogging down.
 "When the motor slows, the blade heats up and dulls quickly," explains Tom Silva, This Old House general contractor.
-This not only produces a poor cut, it's dangerous because the blade can climb out of the kerf and push the saw back toward the user.
+This not only produces a poor cut, but it's also dangerous because the blade can climb out of the kerf and push the saw back toward the user.

 However, evaluating power from the motor ratings can be misleading.
 Amps indicate only the amount of electricity a motor draws, not the power it sends to the blade.
 Horsepower accounts for torque (rotational force), but not necessarily under working conditions.